caroline-mccain/workshop/FinalProject.md

 ## Population
 ![](mng_pop.png)
 This first map shows the population of Mongolia across the entire country, illustrating that it is quite sparsely populated except for a few cities.
-Mongolia's total population is 3,186,026 people, but the capital city Ulaanbatar has a population of 1,584,000.
+Mongolia's total population is 3,186,026 people, but the capital city Ulaanbatar alone has a population of 1,584,000.
+This sets up a pattern of dense urban areas and sparse rural areas.
+The rural areas dominate the country physically.
 The rest of my population inquiries focused on Khovsgol, which has a population of 132,146.
 Most of that population is concentrated in the city of Moron, which has a population of 39,404.
 ![](khovsgolHeatFinal.png)
 When using all of the available topographic, slope, water, and land cover data to estimate a model of the population, it is not very accurate.
 The r^2 value is approximately .22.
 ![](allvarspart1.png)